vectorgrp/sil-kit/docs/usage/replay.rst

    * - Replay Channel
      - Refers to a data stream inside of a Trace File.
-       The data stream is usually encoded with meta data that allows identifying a VIB bus or a controller, to which a data stream should be attached during replay.
+       The data stream is usually encoded with meta data that allows identifying a SILKIT bus or a controller, to which a data stream should be attached during replay.
    * - Replay Controller
      - A bus or service controller that implements replaying specific behavior.